Tribal Justice Short Films with the Near Westside Peacemaking Project

 In Partnership with the Near Westside Peacemaking Project, a program of The Center for Court Innovation

 We will screen the short films What Does Reintegration Mean to You?
-The Muscogee (Creek) Nation Reintegration Program and A Day at Puyallup GREAT Camp by Leah Russell, a Senior Associate with the Tribal Justice Exchange at the Near Westside Peacemaking Project.
+The Muscogee (Creek) Nation Reintegration Program and A Day at Puyallup GREAT Camp by Leah Russell, Senior Associate with the Center for Court Innovation.

 The Muscogee (Creek) Nation Reintegration Program provides intensive case management and reentry services to tribal members returning to the community from incarceration.
 The program provides financial assistance for basic needs such as housing, clothing, and groceries, and offers long-term support through educational, vocational, and legal services.